opensearch-project/project-website/_community_members/hfukamori.md

   - author
 redirect_from: '/authors/hfukamori/'
 ---
-Hirohide Fukamori is a Senior Solutions Architect at Amazon Web Services, focused on operational resilience, financial services, and contact center modernization.
-He helps customers build generative AI solutions that combine Amazon Connect with OpenSearch and foundation models to deliver more personalized customer experiences.
+Hirohide Fukamori is a Senior Solutions Architect at Amazon Web Services interested in operational resilience and generative AI applications.
+He proposes OpenSearch-based solutions for contact center and customer experience use cases.